gbaier/awesome-wm-widgets/brightness-widget/README.md

  - using `xbacklight` command (depending on your video card (I guess) it may or may not work)

-    To check if it works install xbackligth and check if it works:
+    To check if it works install xbacklight and check if it works:

     ```bash
     sudo apt-get install xbacklight